 DIALOGUE ONE: Meeting for the First Time

-If you like this lesson, check out our Learn Japanese through Dialogues series of eBooks (or paperback) + MP3s.
-This particular dialogue is from the book “Meetings and Greetings” as seen to the left.
-See the bottom for a special discount to get four of these eBooks, each with eight or more dialogues, for the price of one eBook.
+If you like this lesson, check out our Learn Japanese through Dialogues series of eBooks + MP3s.
+This particular dialogue is from the book "Meetings and Greetings".
+See the bottom for a special discount to get 7 of these eBooks instantly, each with eight or more dialogues, for a deeply discounted price.

 Let's begin today's lesson...

 Dialogue One: in Japanese Meeting for the First Time

 Hajimemashite is the most common greeting when meeting people for the first time.; "to moushimasu" is a polite (humble) way to introduce one's name.

 Another way to say your name is simply "(name) desu."
 You may notice your name doesn't fit well into Japanese.
 For example, "Smith" becomes "sumisu" because the sounds in Japanese don’t allow for the "sm" combination and the "th" sound isn't found in Japanese.
 Ask a Japanese friend or a Japanese forum online how your name would be written in the Japanese sound system.

 "Douzo yoroshiku onegaishimasu" is commonly used after "hajimemashite."
 It means something like, "please treat me well."